-Apologies for being macabre, but it seems to us that one situation Solid can really help with is that of dealing with digital assets and entitlements after death.
+Apologies for being morbid, but it seems to us that one situation Solid can really help with is that of dealing with a person’s digital estate post mortem.

 It’s all still digital content and because it is, the ownership, access and privacy issues relating to those accounts and content could be much easier for executors and immediate family to deal with if Solid developers manage to put together an app for that.
 The only difference will be that the holder of the Solid pod may no longer be alive.